 (a) the grounds on which the application is made have been established; or

-(b) it is for some other reason no longer in the interests of the represented person for the representative to act on his or her behalf.
+(b) it is for some other reason no longer in the interests of the represented person for the representative to act on behalf of the represented person.

 (2) Where the State Administrative Tribunal makes a revocation order it may also exercise the power conferred on the Registrar by subsection (1) of section 97XN if it is satisfied as to the matters set out in each of the paragraphs of that subsection, other than paragraph (c).